SAIDProtocol/ICNInteroperability/README.md

   - [x] static (similar to file retriever)
   - [x] dynamic (similar to ORS client)
   - [x] MF content aggregator: (Use MF-IP GW to optimize)
+- [ ] Optimizations
-- [ ] Optimization: chunked transmission
+  - [ ] Chunked transmission
-- [ ] Optimization: put a global pending request table in the gw, instead of each adapter
+  - [ ] Put a global pending request table in the gw, instead of each adapter
-- [ ] Optimization: separate different adapters to different libraries.
+  - [ ] Separate different adapters to different libraries.
 Gateway can choose which libraries to include.
 (E.g., people without MF can skip MF requirements.)
+- [ ] Known bug fix
-- [ ] Fix: When NDN responds a content larger than 1 segment, there is error.
+  - [ ] Error when NDN responds a content larger than 1 segment.
 Need to put a content repository.